ikyman/A-Gio-Exposition-for-Pygame-Tkinter-Folk/pygame/Pygame under scrutiny.md

 Compare the above Vine with the Vine for event handling in Tkinter under scruitiny.

+I want to Emphisize how, without passing in the event to an object, the user's actions will be ignored.
 The guts of the main loop are exposed.

-I, the programmer, have to pass in the events to the respective objects, and each object in turn decides how to handle said event.
-For example, When I click on a button, the button gets fed this click event.
-The button then compares it's location with the location of the click.
+For a concrete example, When I click on a button a click event gets added onto the Quenue.
+User input happened.
+This click event gets fed to the button (one of the coloured arrows).
+The button then compares it's own location with the location of the click.
 If the button deems itsself clicked, it triggeres the callback function.
+It does the doing.

 # DownDownDownDownRightRightRightDownDownDownDownDownDownDownDownRightRight
 The event.type for pressing a key is pygame.KEYDOWN .
 Now that we know that the event is a KEYDOWN event, we know that the event has the key property, from which we can determine which key was pressed.